THE RESEARCH PROGRAMME

 The Conceptualisation and Measurement of Developmental Environments

-Note how developmental environments engage with the motives or values of individuals: it is as irrelevant to record features of the "environment" of chemical substances which do not engage with the elements of the substance being studied.
+Note how developmental environments engage with the motives or values of individuals: it is as irrelevant to record features of the "environment" which do not engage with those values as it is to record features of the environments of chemical substances which do not engage with the elements of the substance being studied.

-What is needed, then, are measures of developmental environments which draw people's attention to these findings, enable them to take stock of the current situation, see what needs to be done to improve it, and monitor progress.
+What is needed, then, is a collection of measures of developmental environments which draw people's attention to these findings, enable them to take stock of the current situation, see what needs to be done to improve it, and monitor progress.
 The measures need to include questions to find out if there has been a serious attempt to identify individual's motives and talents and redeploy personnel in such a way as to use all available high-level talents for at least part of the time.
-And to complement these, there is a need for tools to enable managers and others to recognise, develop and utilise the idiosyncratic talents of individuals.
+And, to complement these, there is a need for tools to enable managers and others to recognise, develop and utilise the idiosyncratic talents of individuals.

 The conceptualisation and measurement of Climates for Organisational and Societal Innovation and Learning

-As will be shown later, delivery of effective education, health, and welfare services, and, more importantly, the evolution of a sustainable society, is dependent on the evolution of new forms of bureaucracy and democracy.
-These, in turn, need to incorporate new ways of thinking about the role of the public servant.
+As will be shown later, delivery of effective educational, health, and welfare services, and, more importantly, the evolution of a sustainable society, is dependent on the evolution of new forms of bureaucracy and democracy.
+These, in particular, need to incorporate new ways of thinking about the role of the public servant.

 We need to charge our public servants with responsibility for creating a ferment of innovation and learning and also hold them accountable for initiating the collection of information, sifting it for good ideas, and acting on it in an innovative way in the long term public interest.